"Waldorf education strives to create

 [Anthroposophic Press, 1986.]

 In the lectures published as SOUL ECONOMY AND WALDORF EDUCATION, Rudolf Steiner worked hard to make Waldorf schooling seem sensible.
 He did not succeed, but who can blame him?
-The foundation of Waldorf schooling is Anthroposophy, an occult religion.
+The foundation of Waldorf schooling is Anthroposophy, a system of occult, mystical, pagan beliefs.
 Waldorf schools are no more sensible than Anthroposophy itself.

-The book's title refers to the Anthroposophical doctrine that children, like all humans, are beings of body, spirit, and soul.
+The book's title, incorporating the term "soul economy," refers to the Anthroposophical doctrine that children, like all humans, are beings of body, spirit, and soul.
 Waldorf schools are "economical" when they carefully tend to all three levels of human existence.
+Soul economy, in particular, is the intended husbanding and nurturing of a child's soul within his/her entire being, especially as this is undertaken by the self-appointed, unordained clergy who constitute a true-believiving Waldorf faculty.*

-Shown above is a somewhat antiquated edition of the book, interesting for • having a design created by Rudolf Steiner himself on the cover, and • using slightly unguarded language.
-A newer edition (Anthroposophic Press, 2003) is a bit more circumspect.
+Shown above is a somewhat antiquated edition of the book, interesting for having a design created by Rudolf Steiner himself on the cover, and for using slightly unguarded language.
+A newer edition, titled simply SOUL ECONOMY (Anthroposophic Press, 2003), is a bit more circumspect.
 In order to play fair, I will quote exclusively from the newer, toned-down book.

-Here, then, are some eye-opening statements made by Steiner in SOUL ECONOMY - Body, Soul, and Spirit in Waldorf Education, 2003 edition.
+Here, then, are some eye-opening statements made by Steiner in SOUL ECONOMY, 2003 edition.
+I have appended commentary to each statement.

 [Anthroposophic Press, 2003.]